-Gentoo penguins are not one, but four separate species
+Gentoo penguins are four separate species

 Today’s Video of the Day from the University of Bath reveals that gentoo penguins are actually four different species.

 The researchers studied the physical and genetic differences among gentoo penguins populations across the southern hemisphere and found evidence that the penguins belong to four separate groups.

 “For the first time, we’ve shown that these penguins are not only genetically distinct, but that they are also physically different too,” said study lead author Dr. Jane Younger.